tracmo/open-tls-iot-client/README.md

 ### Introduction

 Looking for a secured tool to control your IoT device, like a garage door.
 This is it.
-This open source project is co-sponsored by [Tracmo, Inc.](https://mytracmo.com/) The goal is to build an end-to-end **highly** secured MQTTs communication to control an end IoT device.
+This open source project is co-sponsored by [Care Active Corp](https://careactive.ai/) The goal is to build an end-to-end **highly** secured MQTTs communication to control an end IoT device.
 The target is to build a mobile app that has the following features:
 * Use only X.509 to authenticate and secure the communication
 * Support Root CA authentication
 * Support Face ID or Touch ID